wshamroukh/nginx-aspdotnet/README.md

-## NGINX Server with ASP.NET Application
+## Nginx Server with ASP.NET Application
-A script that creates an Azure Linux VM and configures NGNIX to run ASP.Net Core application
+A script that creates an Azure Linux VM and configures Nginx to run ASP.Net Core application